JaneTakanashi/ShallWeDance/README.md

 #### 4. Technology details

-##### Keypoints

 All the keypoints below are used.
 [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), a library for real-time multi-person keypoint detection and multi-threading written in C++ using OpenCV and Caffe is used for ketpoints detection in this app.

 [tensorflow.js](https://github.com/tensorflow/tfjs) is applied for real-time detection and it can run on web.
-The keypoints of dancing teaching video was tagged offline using by [OpenPose Pytorch Version](https://github.com/tensorboy/pytorch_Realtime_Multi-Person_Pose_Estimation), which is more accurate but needs more time.
+The keypoints of dancing teaching video was tagged offline by [OpenPose Pytorch Version](https://github.com/tensorboy/pytorch_Realtime_Multi-Person_Pose_Estimation), which is more accurate but needs more time.

 | Id   | Part          |
 | ---- | ------------- |